Geonovum/sospilot/docs/data.rst

         <gevalideerd>0</gevalideerd>
     </meting>

-Gotcha: there is a file called ``actueel.xml``.
+Gotcha: there is a file called ``actueel.xml`` in the XML stream.
 This file has to be skipped to avoid double records.

 ETL Step 2 - Raw Measurements
 -----------------------------

-This step produces raw AQ measurements, "AQ ETL" in Figure 1, from raw source (file) data harvested in the table ``lml_files`` (see Step 1).
+This step produces raw AQ measurements, "AQ ETL" in Figure 2, from raw source (file) data harvested in the table ``lml_files`` (see Step 1).

 Two tables: ``stations`` and ``measurements``.
 This is a 1:1 transformation from the raw XML.